-Conference program is forming and call for papers was opened.
-We will publish all submitted talks here after initial review stage.
-Final version of the conference program will be published on March 24.
+Conference program is almost ready and detailed schedule for main conference days is published.
+CHANGES ARE STILL POSSIBLE.
 If you have any questions related to the program and talk submission please send them to firstname.lastname@example.org.

 Holding down your Technical Debt with SonarQube

 In this session I’m going to talk about technical debt, the code quality factors, the SonarQube’s core ideas and its star features that simplify the process of tracking and improving software quality.

 Developing desktop and mobile applications in HTML5 for Java Developers

 The way to know how your app is really perform with metrics by Coda Hale

 I would like to show some Scala code examples which (hopefully) prove this statement is not correct – starting from basic ones, such as avoiding null pointers, and moving towards more complex ones – coming from libraries such as Scalaz and Shapeless.

 Yeah, TRUE real time web applications, no more hacks (a hack session)

 HTML5 specification includes the WebSockets (WS) protocol, I will deep dive into the specification by introducing the Websocket protocol, API and working mechanism, alongside intro to the most widely used data exchange schema between front and back end, the JSON API.

 In addition, there is a brief comparison of traditional HTTP & WS, followed by covering of how WebSockets works.
 You will see how using WS removes the overhead of heavy HTTP request and response headers with real case study.
 Finally, we will review the code of the Web app build on GlassFish 4 app server.